zoisite-rb/zoisite-rb/RELEASING_RAILS.md

-# Releasing Rails
+# Releasing Zoisite

-In this document, we'll cover the steps necessary to release Rails.
+In this document, we'll cover the steps necessary to release Zoisite.
 Each section contains steps to take during that time before the release.
 The times suggested in each header are just that: suggestions.
 However, they should really be considered as minimums.